-Quizzes: You will have daily reading quizzes at the beginning of class.
-There will be approximately 25 of these quizzes during the semester.
+Quizzes: You should expect to have daily reading quizzes at the beginning of class.
 They will be over the reading assigned for that week.
-They will be worth 5 points each.
-The end grade would be 25 quizzes worth 5 points each for a total of 125 points.
-This will also be the way attendance is figured and will be given at the beginning of class.
 If you are late to class you will miss the quiz and there are no make-up quizzes.
 These quizzes will also help prepare you for the exam and you might see some of these questions on the exam.